-What is an ISA allowance, what is the cash ISA allowance, and how much can you earn before paying tax?
+What is a cash ISA?
+What is the cash ISA allowance?
+How many ISAs can you have and how much can you earn before paying tax?
 We answer ten of the most common questions about ISAs

-ISAs are extremely popular as a tax-free option, but what is the cash ISA allowance, how do they work, and how much can you earn before paying tax?
+ISAs are popular as a tax-free savings option, but what is the cash ISA allowance, how do they work, and how much can you earn before paying tax?

 1. What is an ISA?
 Is it the same as a savings account?